 - And then a final phase where growth slows as the market becomes saturated (p.
 82, Wilson, 2012).

 With that said, it’s also important to remember that all (existing) power technologies have impacts on someone to some extent.
 For example, a rooftop solar array produces no pollution during operation, and is far less disruptive to habitats as compared to a greenfield solar project built in the desert.
 But rooftop solar can create impacts nonetheless (and I am ignoring for the moment the impacts created by production and disposal) such as creating glare, blocking sunlight, and harming aesthetic views.
-Although these may seem like minor impacts, a person who used to look out onto a familiar cityscape or a fallow field, but now looks out on endless rows of panels, could feel otherwise.
+Although these may seem like minor impacts, a person who used to look out onto a familiar cityscape or a fallow field, but now looks out on endless rows of panels, may feel otherwise.

 Other problems could crop up from moving large amounts of generation from distant sources into urban settings.
-For instance, a microturbine or a combined-heat-and-power unit may be more efficient per se, but it also may create local air pollution that might not exist if the owner depended solely on grid-resources.
+For instance, a microturbine or a combined-heat-and-power unit may be more efficient per se, but it also creates local air pollution that might not exist if the owner depended solely on grid-resources.
 A battery installation doesn’t create air pollution, but it does create electric and magnetic fields (EMFs).
 Fears of EMFs are often overblown—but there is also evidence that exposure to high levels of EMFs can be a threat to human health.

 Too often with new technology, the media inflates the potential for benefits and underplays the possibilities of harm.
 So it’s important to be realistic about the impacts of more distributed resources—and to realize that some people may react very negatively to projects.
 Instead of decrying this, we should anticipate it and let criticism inform both technological development and policy.
 This excellent research paper on DG by Pepermans and coauthors at the University of Leuven has a balanced discussion of the benefits and possible costs from DG.
 And this blog post by Timothy Brennan of RFF describes some of the economic reasons why utilities may prefer centralized generation.
 A full discussion of the costs and benefits of DERs as compared to centralized resources is beyond the scope of this post—but it’s clear that we need to continue to study this topic so that we can value the benefits from DERs properly.